Someleze79/iTunes-Media-Web-Application/README.md

-# iTunes Media Search App
+# 🎵 iTunes Media Search App

-This is a Capstone Project web application that allows users to search for various media types (music, movies, audiobooks, etc.) using the official [iTunes Search API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/Introduction/Introduction.html).
-The app also allows users to manage a favourites list locally while they use the application.
+A full-stack web application that allows users to search, explore, and manage media content from the iTunes Store.
+The app integrates the iTunes Search API, providing a clean and responsive interface for browsing music, movies, podcasts, and more, with user authentication and favourites management.

 ---